Project Supervisor

 Research topic

-The food system is a key determinant of human health as well as a key driver of global environmental impact.
-A major transition in the food supply has resulted in widescale distribution and consumption of meat-based and increasingly highly processed food and beverage products that are contributing to poor health outcomes and have high environmental footprints.
-In Australia, extensive transformation of the food system is needed to reduce the large and increasing prevalence of diet-related diseases and to enable the transition towards net zero emissions and staying within planetary boundaries.
+Food systems have a key influence on population health and environmental sustainability.
+In recent decades, major changes to food systems have resulted in widescale distribution and consumption of unhealthy, ultra-processed food and beverages that are contributing to poor health outcomes, with high environmental footprints.
+In Australia and globally, extensive transformation of food systems is needed to address diet-related diseases and to stay within planetary boundaries.

 Project aim